 The Drug Enforcement Administration, DEA, under the Department of Justice, outlines the rules to govern the secure disposal of controlled substances by registrants and ultimate users in 21 CFR Parts 1300, 1301, 1304, 1305,1307, and 1317, effective September 9, 2014.
 These regulations implement the Secure and Responsible Drug Disposal Act of 2010 by expanding the available options for collecting and disposing of controlled substances, allowing public and private entities to develop a variety of destruction methods which are convenient, secure and responsible to prevent drug diversion.
 Once a controlled substance has met the standard of ‘‘non-retrievable’’, it now meets the requirements of DEA chemical digestion medication disposal.

 21 CFR 1300 includes 1300.01, definitions relating to controlled substances and 1300.05, definitions relating to the disposal of controlled substances.
 This final ruling implements a standard for destruction, non-retrievable, and the procedures for the destruction of controlled substances.
 21 CFR 1317 covers the disposal of controlled substances including 1317.90, Methods of Destruction and 1317.95, Destruction Procedures.

-Rx Destroyer™ can help you decipher the key aspects of 21 CFR DEA compliant medication disposal.
+Rx Destroyer™ can help you decipher the key aspects of medication disposal that meets 21 CFR DEA chemical digestion requirements.
 For more information, see page 53522, Methods of Destruction.

 Maintaining Records and Reports: Title 21 Code of Federal Regulation §1304.22